kvzhuang/vlc/README.md

     fullscrren : Set player fullscreen.
 </pre></code>

-6. State detection - thank god the YUI ATTR has change enevt, so even origin vla web plugin state change event is not working.
+6. State detection - thank god the YUI ATTR has change event, even origin vlc web plugin state change event is not working.
    We can still detect its state.
-<pre><code> vlc.on("buffering", function(e){ //when play is buffering
+<pre><code> vlc.on("buffering", function(e){ //when player is buffering
         Y.log("VLC buffering");
     });
-    vlc.on("ready", function(e){    //when vlc is ready
+    vlc.on("ready", function(e){    //when player is ready
         Y.log("VLC ready");
     });
     //When vlc is playing, e.duration and e.postion can be access